secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

 If you'd like to save time by cloning an existing quote, you can do so by doing the following:

-1. On the Quote Detail page of the quote you want to clone, click Clone Quote.
+1. On the Quote Detail page of the quote you want to clone, click "Clone Quote".
-1. On the Quote Clone Configuration page, select the following options:
+2. On the Quote Clone Configuration page, select the following options:
     * Clone Products: Select to clone the products associated with the quote.
 This option only applies to the New Subscription quotes.
 Ensure that the products associated with the quote are maintained in the current version of the product catalog.
     * Maintain Quote: Select to be directed to the first step in the quote object workflow that allows you to edit the newly cloned quote.
 The flows are configured based on the quote type, i.e., New Subscription, Amendment, and Renewal, in the quote object workflow.
-1. Click Next.
+3. Click Next.
     * If you selected the Maintain Quote option, you are redirected to the first step in the Quote Wizard of the newly cloned quote.
     * If you did not select the Maintain Quote option, you are redirected to the Quote Detail page of the newly cloned quote.
-1. Please note that you cannot clone the products on an amendment (add-on or renewal quote.)
+4. Please note that you cannot clone the products on an amendment (add-on or renewal quote.)

 #### How to Create a Draft Proposal

 Follow the standard process for [quote creation](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#zuora-quote-configuration-guide---standard-quotes).
 The Quote Object **does not** need to be approved before generating a Draft proposal.

-1. Click Edit Quote.
+1. Click Edit Quote Details.
-2. Select the Draft Quote Template.
+2. Select the DRAFT - New Proposal quote template.
 Save.
 3. Click Generate PDF.
-A Draft Proposal PDF will be attached to the opportunity in the Notes & Attachments section.
+A Draft Proposal PDF will be attached to the Notes & Attachments section of the opportunity.

 **Important Notes**
 - A Draft Proposal PDF is not an Order Form.
 All quotes must go through the applicable approval process before you can generate an Order Form.
 Draft Proposals are not guaranteed approval.
 - A Draft Proposal PDF will not be accepted in place of an Order Form under any circumstance.
-.
-To generate a legitimate order form, you must update the Quote Template from the Draft selection to relevant order form template for the opp
+To generate a legitimate order form, click on "Edit Quote Details" and you must update the Quote Template from Draft selection to the relevant order form template for the opportunity before it is submitted for approvals.

 ### **Non-Standard Quotes**